 Rabbi Meir Y. Soloveichik

-Meir Y. Soloveichik is director of the Zahava and Moshael Straus Center for Torah and Western Thought at Yeshiva University, Rabbi of Congregation Shearith Israel, the oldest Jewish congregation in the United States, and host of the "Bible 365" podcast.
-Rabbi Soloveichik has lectured throughout the United States, in Europe, and in Israel to both Jewish and non-Jewish audiences on topics relating to Jewish theology, bioethics, wartime ethics, and Jewish-Christian relations.
-His essays on these subjects have appeared in Mosaic, the Wall Street Journal, Commentary, First Things, Azure, Tradition, and the Torah U-Madda Journal.
-In August 2012, he gave the invocation at the opening session of the Republican National Convention in Tampa, Florida.
+Rabbi Dr. Meir Y. Soloveichik is a senior fellow at Tikvah, director of the Zahava and Moshael Straus Center for Torah and Western Thought at Yeshiva University, and senior rabbi of Congregation Shearith Israel, the oldest Jewish congregation in the United States.
+He is also the host of the popular Bible 365 and Jerusalem 365 daily podcasts.
+Rabbi Soloveichik previously served as associate rabbi at Congregation Kehilath Jeshurun in Manhattan.
+He has lectured throughout the United States, Europe, and Israel to both Jewish and non-Jewish audiences on topics relating to Jewish theology, bioethics, wartime ethics, and Jewish-Christian relations.
+Rabbi Soloveichik's essays on these subjects have appeared in the Wall Street Journal, the New York TimesCommentaryMosaic, First Things, Azure, Tradition, and the Torah U-Madda Journal.
+His first book, Providence and Power: Ten Portraits in Jewish Statesmanship, was published in June of this year by Encounter.
+In August 2012, Rabbi Soloveichik gave the invocation at the opening session of the Republican National Convention in Tampa, Florida.
 He is the son of Rabbi Eliyahu Soloveichik, grandson of the late Rabbi Ahron Soloveichik, and the great nephew of the late Rabbi Joseph B. Soloveitchik.